andrea-caforio/opentitan/hw/ip/aes/pre_dv/aes_tb/README.md

 # TLUL/Shim Verilator Testbench

-This directory contains the Verilator testbench for the TLUL shim adapter that is attached to the AES IP block.
+This directory contains the Verilator testbench for the AES IP block.
 Out of the box, the testbench contains test vectors for most of the salient use cases, nonetheless extending the testbench with further tests is straightforward as detailed below.
+By default, communication with the IP happens over the TLUL bus.
+If a TLUL/shim adapter is available, messages can optionally be relayed by the shim.

 ## Current Test Vectors